BEAMRobotics/ig_handle/README.md

 Raw data is processed using `process_raw_bag.py` found in `ig_handle/scripts/`.
 Its description and interface follows.

+**Description**: This script:
-**Description**: This script restamps camera and IMU sensor messages with their appropriate time reference messages as per the DS3231 RTC clock.
-Acknowledging camera and IMU sensor messages (i.e. `sensor_msgs/CompressedImage` and `sensor_msgs/Imu`) take longer to serialize than time reference messages (i.e. `/cam/time` and `/imu/time`), the script discards camera and IMU sensor messages before the first time reference (based on serialized time) and then proceeds to restamp sensor messages with time references using a first-in-first-out queue.
-In testing, we observe no camera and IMU signal dropout, permitting such a simple offline time-synchronization strategy.
-This script throws an error when signal drop-out is detected, which may happen if connections become loose.
-This script also re-serializes every message to its header timestamp.
+1. restamps camera and IMU sensor messages with their appropriate time reference messages
+2. interpolates sonar messages with a reference PPS signal Acknowledging camera and IMU sensor messages (i.e. `sensor_msgs/CompressedImage` and `sensor_msgs/Imu`) take longer to serialize than time reference messages (i.e. `/cam/time` and `/imu/time`), the script discards camera and IMU sensor messages before the first time reference (based on serialized time) and then proceeds to restamp sensor messages with time references using a first-in-first-out queue.
+In testing, we observe no camera and IMU signal dropout for periods typical for data collection (i.e. 5-10 min), permitting such a simple offline time-synchronization strategy.
+This script throws an error when signal dropout is detected, which may happen if connections become loose.
+Sometimes, dropout occurs after an extended period of data collection, and we provide an argument `-dur` to allow the user to process the bag *before* this dropout occurs (to see where dropout occurs, use `rosrun rqt_bag rqt_bag` to visualize the raw bag `raw.bag`).

 **Interface**: The script's interface is accessed via:
 ```
 cd ~/catkin_ws/src/ig_handle/scripts
 python3 process_raw_bag.py --help
 ```
 The bagfile argument `-b` needs to be set every time to find the input bag.
-The values for data and time topics `-d, -t` are set correctly by default, so only specify those arguments if you've changed the data collection process.
+The values for data and time topics `-dr, -tr, -di, -ti` are set correctly by default, so only specify those arguments if you've changed the data collection process.
 Below is an example of how to process collected raw data:
 ```
 cd ~/catkin_ws/src/ig_handle/scripts
 python3 process_raw_bag.py -b ~/bags/YYYY_MM_DD_HH_MM_SS/raw.bag
 ```
 The script will output a rosbag called `output.bag` to the same folder specified via the `-b` argument, which can then be passed to a SLAM algorithm.
-Note that in testing, we observe a warm-up time of approximately 5 seconds is required for the LiDAR to synch with the RTC, and therefore recommend:
+Note that in testing, we observe that a warm-up time of ~5 seconds is required for the LiDAR to synch with the RTC, and therefore recommend:
 ```
 cd ~/bags/YYYY_MM_DD_HH_MM_SS/
 rosbag play --start=5 output.bag --pause
 ```
-pressing the `enter` key will then playback the bag for the SLAM algorithm.
+when playing back the bag for the SLAM algorithm.
+Pressing the `enter` key will then continue playback.

 ## Documentation